Degree Requirements 4-year plan Technical Electives Course Sequences Undergraduate Research Advising

 Approval process

-1. Meet with faculty members in either biochemistry or elsewhere in the School of MCB to identify a faculty supervisor and possible project.
-Use the MCB faculty directory as a resource.
-After reading the information describing faculty research, select three or four potential laboratories.
+1. Use the MCB faculty directory and MCB Undergraduate Research Workshop slides as resources to find undergraduate research opportunities.
+After reading the information describing faculty research, select four or five potential laboratories and email faculty members to express your interest in their labs.
 Do not send a blanket e-mail to the entire faculty.

-2. With the help of your chosen faculty supervisor, complete the BIOC 290 Learning Agreement Form.
+2. With the help of your chosen faculty advisor, complete the BIOC 290 Request/Renewal Form.
 This form includes learning outcomes, specific activities, and work expectations.
 The means of evaluation and credit to be awarded (1–5 hours per semester) are also specified in this document.
-The agreement must be reviewed and approved by the Associate Head of the Biochemistry Department.
-Incomplete forms will be returned.

 BIOC 492: Senior Thesis Research

-BIOC 492 provides the opportunity to work in a research laboratory during your senior year.
+BIOC 492 provides the opportunity to perform independent research in a laboratory during your senior year.
 Participation in the program is contingent upon completion of the biochemistry core courses MCB 354 and BIOC 455.
+Grade distribution is dependent on submission of a senior thesis in the final semester of your senior year.
 Two semesters of BIOC 492 are required.

 Approval Process

-2. Register: In consultation with your research advisor, determine how you want to distribute your hours over the two required semesters.
+1. Work with your faculty advisor to write a brief (1-2 paragraph) description of your proposed thesis research.
+In consultation with your research advisor, determine how you want to distribute your hours over the two required semesters.
 A minimum of 4 hours of BIOC 492, and a minimum of 6 hours total between BIOC 290 and 492, is needed to be considered for departmental distinction.
 Up to 7 hours of BIOC 492 can count toward your Advanced Technical Elective requirement in the biochemistry major.
 There is a limit of 6 hours of BIOC 492 per semester and a maximum of 10 hours of BIOC 492 can be taken over the two semesters.
-Register each semester for BIOC 492 by using your faculty advisor's individual CRN (course registration number), which can be obtained from the department of biochemistry office or by emailing hantak@illinois.edu.
-Note this CRN changes each semester.

-4. Thesis preparation: Use the BIOC 492 Senior Thesis Guide to help prepare your thesis.
-Please submit your finished thesis to your faculty supervisor and to the Biochemistry Undergraduate Program (send to hantak@illinois.edu) by 5pm on May 1st, 2024.
-Note, to be considered for departmental distinction, your faculty advisor will also need to submit a letter of support using this form by 5pm on March 8th, 2024.
-Please remind them to do this.
+3. Thesis preparation: Use the BIOC 492 Senior Thesis Guide to help prepare your thesis.
+Please submit your finished thesis to your faculty supervisor and to the Biochemistry Undergraduate Program (send to hantak@illinois.edu) by 5pm on May 7, 2025.
+Note, to be considered for departmental distinction, please submit your finished thesis and a letter of support from your faculty advisor to the Biochemistry Undergraduate Program (hantak@illinois.edu) by 5pm on March 14.

 NOTE: Grades for lab experiences do not count in your major GPA.

-6. Honors.
-Biochemistry majors who satisfactorily complete BIOC 492 may be eligible for departmental honors.
+5. Departmental distinction: Biochemistry majors who satisfactorily complete BIOC 492 may be eligible for departmental distinction.
 More information can be found in the BIOC 492 Senior Thesis Guide and below.

 Graduation with Distinction, Awards for Research